jrburke/module/README.md

 show that they could be supported later through without needing to cause backward-incompatible changes to the module APIs.

-So for ES6, the new work is primarily around the mutable slot work.
-Work for it was already required for ES6, but the `module` proposal expands on it a bit.
+So for ES6, the new language work is primarily around the mutable slots.
+Work for it was already required for ES6, but the `module` proposal extends it.

-But it is important to note that no new HTML changes are needed, and while this should not be a primary goal, enough of the module approach could be polyfilled sooner to get more people to try it out before it has be considered done.
+But it is important to note that no new HTML changes are needed, just work in JavaScript.

-## mutable slots
+### mutable slots

 The current ES proposal relies on a "mutable slot" concept for exports.
 This allows circular dependencies to work well.
 That concept is reused for `module`,